KORYU BUJUTSU

 流 RYU, FLOWING RIVER

-Beginning in the Muromachi Period (14th – 16th Cent.), formal Japanese martial art traditions are termed “ryū” (school).
+Beginning in the Ashikaga period (1392-1568), formal Japanese martial art traditions are termed “ryū” (school).
 The Japanese term ryū comes from the Chinese ideogram or character, 流, which means "to flow" or “flowing.”
 This character is actually created by combining three smaller symbols: (1) at the top, a horizontal line with a circular figure immediately below it, a symbol for cloud; (2) along the left side, three dots arranged vertically, a symbol for water; and (3) in the center, three vertical lines, a symbol for river.
 Typically, the term 流 ryū is used as a suffix appended to the name of a martial (or any cultural) art signifying a school or system of that art. |

 KORYU TODAY